By Susan Braden

 Dentist offices often work with programs that allow patients to pay off their dentistry procedures in monthly installments.
 These programs typically have to be applied for, and are often credit-based, but can be very helpful for breaking up large bills for this type of procedure.

 People throughout the U.S. are becoming increasingly conscious of the appearance of their mouths.
 Veneers are a way to greatly improve the look of your smile in a short time frame.
 While veneer placement is a great way to aesthetically improve your teeth, patients should be aware that few affordable options exist for this procedure.
-The American Dental Association (ADA) has labeled veneers as “cosmetic,” and unless the ADA changes this categorization, financing and discount plans will remain the primary ways to reduce their cost.
+The American Dental Association (ADA) has labeled veneers as “cosmetic,” and unless the ADA changes this categorization, financing and national dental savings plans will remain the primary ways to reduce their cost.